InES-HPMM/linux-l4t-4.4/README.md

 **l4t 28.2.1: TC358840 driver only tested on TX2.**

+After a HDMI input format change the capture application needs sometimes to be restarted.
+The Nvidia VI4 does not recover from a start of frame timeout (Source: https://devtalk.nvidia.com/default/topic/1028649/jetson-tx2/tegra-vi4-15700000-vi-status-2-channel-00-frame-00/post/5233645/#5233645)

 # linux-l4t-4.4

 This is the top-level repository for TX1/TX2 **kernel** and **Device Tree**.
 The Nvidia Source URLs can be found in the *README.md* files of the submodules.